dasic002/off-i-go/README.md

 ### Code

+- Code Intitute's DRF_API walkthrough project, which this project is largely based on and customised to our needs.
 - [Django Docs](https://docs.djangoproject.com/en/3.2/) frequently referred to throughout the development of this project.
 - Tutorial from Code Institute's Moments walkthrough project was referred to often to remind me how we implemented a feature and why.
 - [Django taggit docs](https://django-taggit.readthedocs.io/en/latest/getting_started.html) referred to for implementation steps and a YouTube video by [BugBytes](https://youtu.be/iFE6nhst2r8?si=-P1Cp_u20TwoLs10) helped me understand the structure of the taggit models.